Iranian Journal of Plant Physiology

-For correct abbreviations of journal titles, refer to Chemical Abstracts Service Source Index (CASSI).
+For correct abbreviations of journal titles, refer to IJPP End note format.

-Each table should have a brief title, be on a separate page, and be 1.5-spaced.
+Each table should have a brief title, appear on a separate page, and 1.5-spaced.
 Each column should have a heading; units should appear under the column heading(s).
 Some remarks may be written below the table, but they should not repeat details given in the Materials and Methods section.
 Avoid using landscape paper orientation to fit large tables.
 Instead, break the large tables to fit regular portrait paper orientation.

 These must be a brief self-sufficient explanation of the illustrations.
 Provide them separately from figures.